How Is Lupus Nephritis Diagnosed?

 Because there are so few symptoms of kidney disease, and because significant kidney damage can happen before you are even diagnosed, testing your urine is necessary to uncover any problems with the way your kidneys are functioning.

 During a urine test, or urinalysis, a sample of your urine is collected in your healthcare provider’s office and usually sent to a laboratory for analysis.
 Your physician will check your urine for protein and other substances needed to determine how well your kidneys are working.
 Too much protein in the urine is also referred to as proteinuria.

 A blood test can also provide information about kidney damage and how well your kidneys are functioning.
 A blood test measures creatinine, a waste product that results from the normal breakdown of muscles in your body.
 Your kidneys naturally remove creatinine from your blood.
 The amount of creatinine in your blood is used to estimate your glomerular filtration rate (GFR).
 GFR is a calculation that determines how well your blood is filtered by your kidneys.
 As kidney (renal) disease gets worse, the level of creatinine goes up.

-To confirm a diagnosis of lupus nephritis, your nephrologist or another medical specialist, such as a radiologist, will perform a kidney biopsy.
+To confirm a diagnosis of lupus nephritis, your nephrologist or another medical specialist, such as a radiologist, may perform a kidney biopsy.
 The biopsy, which is typically an outpatient procedure performed in a hospital, involves taking a small piece of kidney tissue and examining it under a microscope.
 During the procedure, you lie on your stomach while your nephrologist inserts a thin, long needle through the skin of your back and removes a tiny piece of tissue from one of your kidneys.
 The tissue is looked at under a microscope to determine how much inflammation or scarring is present.
 Your nephrologist or rheumatologist will use the results of your kidney biopsy to categorize or stage your lupus nephritis.
 For more information about what happens during a kidney biopsy, visit the National Kidney Foundation website.

 Hope after Diagnosis